pbs-data-solutions/prelude-parser/README.md

 pip install prelude-parser
 ```

-Optionally the `polars` extra can be installed to parse to a Pandas `DataFrame`
+Optionally the `pandas` extra can be installed to parse to a Pandas `DataFrame`

 ```sh
 pip install prelude-parser[pandas]